jdcasale/url-shortener/adr/persistence.md

 Solution?
 Roll our own database *gasp*.
 Ok so it's not quite as bad as it seems.
-We'll rely on RocksDB for the primitive KV store, RAFT for synchronization, and we'll cheat just a little bit by using a blob store.
+We'll rely on RocksDB for the primitive KV store, RAFT for synchronization, and we'll cheat just a little bit by using a blob store for backups and shard distribution.

 ### Requirements
 OK, so ~~here's the earth, _chillin_~~ the basic goal is to provide a key-value store that meets the following requirements: